MicroEJ/docs/VEEPortingGuide/coreEngine.rst

    It can be implemented by returning the running time since the start of the device.

-The platform relies on the following C functions to provide those times to the Application:
+The Core Engine relies on the following C functions to provide those times to the Application:

 -  ``LLMJVM_IMPL_getCurrentTime``: must return the monotonic time in milliseconds if the given parameter is ``1``, otherwise must return the application time in milliseconds.
-   This function is called by the method `java.lang.System.currentTimeMillis()`_ It is also used by the platform scheduler, and should be implemented efficiently.
+   This function is called by the method `java.lang.System.currentTimeMillis()`_ It is also used by the Core Engine scheduler, and should be implemented efficiently.

 -  ``LLMJVM_IMPL_getTimeNanos``: must return a monotonic time in